PistonDevelopers/blog.piston.rs/_posts/2016-03-04-how-to-use-eco.md

 We learned from experience that no human could do it right at this scale.
-It was not before we started to use Eco that we got it right, and it even told us stuff that would have not been discovered elsewise!
+It was not before we started to use Eco that we got it right, and it even told us stuff that would have not been discovered otherwise!

 ### Eco does the thinking - you do the upgrades